List of Magic Knight Rayearth characters: Innova

 Innova (イノーバ, Inōba) is an anime-and-game-only character sporting an elven appearance and manner.
-He was a devoted servant of Zagato's—in fact, a birthday present from Emeraude to her High Priest.
+He was a devoted servant of Zagato's—in fact, a birthday present from Émeraude to her High Priest.
 Innova is not humanoid as he appears, but an animal-shaped elemental of lightning who assumed a human form to better serve his new master.
 His true form resembles a giant wolf with two tendrils streaming from his back.
 His weak spot proved to be the gemstone embedded in his forehead in either form.
 He first challenged the Magic Knights in the Sky Shrine, and would have defeated them if not for Windam's revival.
 He later resumed his true form and was destroyed by Hikaru.

 In the Spanish version of the anime he's known as Nova, which is also the name of Hikaru's darker half in the original source material.
 His name comes from the Honda Ascot Innova.